 We operate nine manufacturing facilities located in the U.S., Mexico and Honduras.
-All of these facilities are owned by the Company and include four case good plants (including one sawmill) totaling 1,789,000 square feet, four upholstery furniture plants totaling 947,000 square feet, and one home accent plant of 177,000 square feet.
+These facilities are owned by the Company and include four case good plants (including one sawmill) totaling 1,789,000 square feet, four upholstery furniture plants totaling 1,250,000 square feet, and one home accent plant of 177,000 square feet.
 Our wholesale division also owns and operates three national distribution and fulfillment centers, one of which shares a facility with our manufacturing, which are a combined 1,001,000 square feet.
 Two of our case goods manufacturing facilities are located in Vermont, one is in North Carolina and one is in Honduras.
 We have three upholstery manufacturing facilities at our North Carolina campus, and one in Mexico.
+During fiscal 2017, the Company's 300,000 square foot expansion at our upholstery plant in Mexico was completed.
 Our home accents plant is located in New Jersey, and our distribution facilities are located in New Jersey, Oklahoma, and Virginia.

-We own three and lease ten retail service centers, totaling 732,000 square feet.
+We own three and lease 11 retail service centers, totaling approximately 775,000 square feet.
 Our retail service centers are located throughout the United States and Canada and serve to support our various retail sales districts.

-The location activity and geographic distribution of our retail design center network as of June 30, 2016 is as follows:
+The location activity and geographic distribution of our retail network for fiscal years ended June 30 are as follows:

-Year-to-date Fiscal 2016 Year-to-date Fiscal 2015
+Fiscal 2017 Fiscal 2016

 Independent retailers Company- operated Total Independent retailers Company- operated Total

 Retail Design Center location activity:

-Balance at beginning of period 155 144 299 152 143 295
+Balance at beginning of period 153 143 296 155 144 299

-New locations 15 10 25 22 4 26
+New locations 8 6 14 15 10 25

-Closures (16) (12) (28) (17) (5) (22)
+Closures (5) (2) (7) (16) (12) (28)

-Transfers (1) 1 - (2) 2 -
+Transfers (1) 1 (1) 1 -

-Balance at end of period 153 143 296 155 144 299
+Balance at end of period 155 148 303 153 143 296

-Relocations (in new and closures) 2 6 8 7 2 9
+Relocations (in new and closures) 1 2 3 2 6 8

 Retail Design Center geographic locations:

-United States 50 137 187 58 137 195
+United States 48 142 190 50 137 187

-Canada - 6 6 2 6 8
+Canada - 6 6 - 6 6

+China 82 - 82 83 - 83

-Asia 94 - 94 87 - 87
+Other Asia 12 - 12 11 - 11

-Europe 2 - 2 1 1 2
+Europe 6 - 6 2 - 2

-Middle East 7 - 7 7 7
+Middle East 7 7 7 7

-Total 153 143 296 155 144 299
+Total 155 148 303 153 143 296

-Of the 143 Company operated retail design centers, 66 of the properties are owned and 77 of the properties are leased from independent third parties.
-Of the 66 owned design centers, 17 are subject to land leases.
-We own six additional retail properties, two of which are leased to independent Ethan Allen retailers, and four of which are leased to unaffiliated third parties.
+Of the 148 Company operated retail design centers, 49 of the properties are owned and 99 are leased, 17 of which are ground leases.
+We own one and lease four additional retail properties, two of which are subleased to independent Ethan Allen retailers, and three of which are subleased to unaffiliated third parties.
 See Note 7 to the Consolidated Financial Statements included under Item 8 of this Annual Report for more information with respect to our operating lease obligations.

-We believe that all of our properties are well maintained and in good condition.
-We estimate that our manufacturing plants are currently operating at approximately 66% of capacity based on their current shifts and staffing.
+We believe that all our properties are well maintained and in good condition.
+We estimate that our manufacturing plants are currently operating at approximately 61% of capacity based on their current shifts and staffing.
 We believe we have additional capacity at selected facilities, which we could utilize with minimal additional capital expenditures.